 Before posting ad-hoc, you’ll want to determine your social media strategy.
 You don’t have to post on every platform to be successful, just the ones where your audience is.

 In general, LinkedIn tends to work well for B2B communication, whereas Twitter and Facebook work well for Millennials and Gen X consumers who have the earning power to hire your services.

-Pay-per-click (PPC) is a model of internet marketing in which advertisers pay a fee each time one of their ads is clicked.
+Pay-per-click (PPC) is a model of Internet marketing in which advertisers pay a fee each time one of their ads is clicked.
 Essentially, it’s a way to buy visitors to your website, instead of earning them organically.

 Paid advertising in the form of PPC allows advertisers to bid for ad placement in a search engine’s sponsored links when someone searches for a keyword related to their business offering.
 For example, if you bid on “commercial construction,” your ad might appear at the top spot on Google’s results page.

 Additionally, email marketing delivers 122% ROI!
-The purpose of a follow-up email is to reinvigorate conversation and generate a response.
+The purpose of a follow-up email is to reinvigorate the conversation and generate a response.
 Effective follow-up emails are short, professional, to the point, and end with a clear call to action.

 Social proof drives purchases.
 An online reputation can make or break your construction company.
 Approximately 90% of consumers read online reviews before engaging with a business.
-Naturally, positive reviews make them trust a business more.

 More than that, search engines like Google use reviews to gauge website ranking.
 According to the Google My Business support page, “high-quality, positive reviews from your customers will improve your business’s visibility and increase the likelihood that a potential customer will visit your location.”